volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 The only missing in this design is an ESP user library.
 So I write it !

+Power ATtiny with 3.3V and don't forget pullup on D3 and on reset (15k)

 .. _`proto shield` : https://www.banggood.com/Arduino-Compatible-328-ProtoShield-Prototype-Expansion-Board-p-926451.html?rmmds=search&cur_warehouse=CN
 .. _`Heliox' Youtube video` : https://www.youtube.com/watch?v=S-oBujsoe-Q&t=247s